 Ashlyns School is a Foundation Co-educational all ability Secondary School for children from the age of 11+.
-The school number for admissions is 210 places, or such numbers as may be agreed by the Governors.
+The school number for admissions is 240 places, or such numbers as may be agreed by the Governors.

 (Order of priority in the event of oversubscription)

 Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with a statement of special educational needs that names their school.
 Schools must also admit children with an EHC (Education, Health and Care) Plan that names the school.

 Children living outside the priority area on the basis of distance, with those living nearest to the school given priority.

 Going to a new school is a very important step for your child.
 Applications to join Ashlyns School are dealt with by Hertfordshire County Council.
 The information below is intended to assist you through the application and allocation process.
+Please visit:

 Appeals lodged after this date will be heard within 40 school days of the appeal deadline or 30 school days of being lodged, whichever is the later date.

 For In Year appeals, all parents should use the appeals online system.
 These appeals will be heard within 30 school days of the appeal being lodged.